Bishop McGuinness Catholic High School (Oklahoma): Athletics

 Athletics have been a part of McGuinness's tradition since its inception.
 After initially competing in Catholic school leagues within the state, McGuinness was first accepted to the major state athletic regulatory body—the Oklahoma Secondary School Activities Association (OSSAA)—in 1966, allowing it to officially compete against public secondary schools.
 Since that time, McGuinness has won 88 state titles in its classification across eighteen sports.
-Sports Illustrated rated the McGuinness #11 on its national Top 25 High School Athletic Programs list for the 2007–08 school year.
+Sports Illustrated rated McGuinness #11 on its national Top 25 High School Athletic Programs list for the 2007–08 school year.

 The Bishop McGuinness Boys Basketball Tournament, founded in 1961, is a fixture of the winter schedule and is the oldest interscholastic high school basketball tournament in the state.

 In football, McGuinness shares a tradition with cross-state rival Bishop Kelley High School, which together form the two largest private schools in the state.
 The winner of the contest obtains possession of the "Shillelagh Trophy" for the upcoming year.
 The schools also compete biannually in boys' and girls' basketball.

-Based on its enrollment, McGuinness competes by default in Class 5A athletics within the OSSAA.
-However, certain sports compete on an ad hoc basis in Class 6A (OSSAA's highest class) due to a particular rule.
-In April 2011, the OSSAA passed amendments to its classification rules for private schools that allowed the OSSAA to re-classify certain individual sports one level above their normal enrollment-based classification.
-Currently, the OSSAA re-classifies McGuinness for competition in Class 6A in select sports including cross country, volleyball, and basketball.
-A lawsuit was filed by McGuinness against the OSSAA concerning this issue on September 8, 2014.
-It was announced in June 2015 that OSSAA has put a cap that no team can move up to 6A; the highest they can go is 5A, which means that McGuinness will be in 5A for all sports starting in the 2015–2016 season.
+Classification dispute

+McGuinness competes by default in Class 4A athletics within the OSSAA.
+A 2011 OSSAA classification change—which mandated that private schools be elevated in class after finishing in the top eight of any given sport in two of the three preceding years—was disputed by the school in 2014, and a lawsuit was filed by McGuinness.
+A compromise solution was reached in 2015.
+In 2023, after the Oklahoma Attorney General prevented the OSSAA from creating a separate postseason playoff bracket for private schools, further OSSAA rule changes affecting private schools led to another lawsuit by a consortium of five Oklahoma private schools, including Bishop McGuinness Catholic High School.